specpose/software-on-silicon/README.md

 - [ ] Test structure for manual conversion to fpga descriptor language
-- [ ] Test compile to fpga descriptor language
+- [ ] Implement compile to fpga descriptor language
 - [ ] Finalize header interface
 - [x] Test gcc
 - [ ] Test MSVC
 - [ ] Test clang
 # Software On Silicon
 Is a refactoring pattern.
 It is trying to establish building blocks that can some day be run on an fpga.
 Eventually there could be a standard interface for integrating system on chip (SOC).
 ## Algorithm LifeCycle